swedenconnect/technical-framework/03 - Registry for Identifiers.md

 **Changes between version 1.7 and version 1.b:**

-- Section 3.1.9.3, "Identity Binding Levels", was introduced where binding levels for matching eIDAS identities to Swedish identity numbers were defined.
+- Section 3.1.9.3, "Identity Binding Levels", was introduced where binding levels for matching eIDAS identities to Swedish identity numbers are listed.

 **Changes between version 1.6 and version 1.7:**